qpdf/qpdf/manual/cli.rst

 - Two page numbers separated by dashes represents the inclusive range of pages from the first to the second.
 If the first number is higher than the second number, it is the range of pages in reverse.

+- A number or dash-separated range of numbers may be prepended with ``x`` (from qpdf 11.7.1).
+This means to exclude the pages in that range from the previous range that didn't start with ``x``.

 - The range may be appended with ``:odd`` or ``:even`` to select only pages from the resulting range in odd or even positions.
 In this